 Even if you are not connected to someone living with a rare disease but want to learn more, then I appreciate that.
 It is always insightful to read about other people’s experiences in life.

 I have already filled out the National Conversation on Rare Diseases Survey.
 We do not have to shy away from speaking openly about our experiences of a rare disease, even if it is not fully understood.

 I was able to address the challenges that we faced when our son was first diagnosed and other barriers afterwards.
 It was necessary to express our personal experiences from issues for coordination of care and understanding of rare disease locally.

 Rare Disease Research

-I feel, that to fully understand any rare disease, there needs to be more research opportunities for healthcare and social care professionals.
-Furthermore, for the individual, and us as parents to understand our life experiences and how to provide a better quality of life.
+I feel, that to fully understand any rare disease, there needs to be more research opportunities to work together with healthcare and social care professionals.
+Furthermore, for the professionals to understand the individual, and family’s life experiences.
 A person who has a rare disease diagnosis is still a person.
-I wanted to address the social impact of rare disease too.
+Lastly, I wanted to address the need to focus on the educational, and social impacts of rare disease too.

 *The views in this blog are my own and are based on personal experience.